JakeClark-chan/Object-Detection-for-AIC/README.md

 # Object-Detection-for-AIC

-Note 1: Extract image_detection.zip and put image_detection.db same folder with this project or specify your path in `DB_NAME`.
+Note 1: Extract image_detection.zip and put image_detection.db same folder with this project or specify your path in `DB_NAME` inside `constants.py`.

-Note 2: Replace `ROOT_FOLDER` with your images root folder.
+Note 2: Replace `ROOT_FOLDER` with your images root folder, also inside `constants.py`.

 Run: `streamlit run app.py`